 The TNT Area 7 Planning Council meets regularly on the 4th Wednesday.

-Next Meeting: Wed., April 23rd, 7:00 p.m. at Grant Middle School, 2400 Grant Blvd.
-Entrance and Parking in the rear off Kirkpatrick Street.
+Next Meeting: Wed., Sept.
+24th, 7:00 p.m. at the Grant Middle School, 2400 Grant Blvd.
+Parking and entrance in the rear.
+Not meeting in July, August TBA.

 The Westcott Neighborhood Bulb Project hopes that by providing low cost, quality perennial bulbs neighbors will